Renal Artery Stenosis

 Radionuclide scanning

-Use of radionuclide scanning, particularly following a single dose of captopril, is more useful in patients with normal renal function, in whom fibromuscular disease is suspected.
+Use of radionuclide scanning, particularly following a single dose of captopril, is more useful in patients with normal kidney function, in whom fibromuscular disease is suspected.
 See the image below.

 View Image